 We used fructose as I can’t have refined sugar.
 Dan also avoids it completely as it is so bad for teeth.
-Fructose, though refined, is far better.
+Fructose, though refined, is far better for me as a diabetic as it raises blood sugar half as much.
 Another natural sugar such as coconut would have a strong impact on flavour, and also be very expensive.
 If you want a really low sugar drink substitute stevia for half of the fructose, but this wont keep long, and you must keep it in the fridge, which I am doing anyway as I don’t want to risk it becoming alcoholic (ahem Granny… accidentally giving all the grandchildren elderberry wine instead of cordial much to my teetotal parents’ horror I’m sure).
 Maple syrup would be delicious, but again, very dear.
 Fruit sugar’s good as it just lends its sweetness.
 It is half the GI/GL of refined sugar, or honey.
 I notice this directly as a type 1 diabetic.
 I don’t often have very sweet things like this, but you need the sugar to preserve the juice, and you only have a relatively small amount in a single drink.
 It’s such a delicious treat ♥

 The drink is so refreshing, and quite layered in flavour, with strong orange, floral and even licorice notes.
 We drink it with sparkling mineral water, with or without a slice of lemon or lime.
 I find it so revitalsiing and it is just lovely to drink something different, and that we have made from foraging local trees, and to be living in that way.
 It is so much more sophisticated in flavour than the drinks I would normally have, and that’s the botanical element, and the zest and juice working together.
 The orange is quite strong coming through, which is really good.
 Next time I’m going to use limes instead.
 I’m really looking forward to experimenting!
 Now we have to track down some elder trees before the end of the season sometime in June, soon!
 Quick!
 The hunt is on!
 It’s such a wonderful adventure!